 Staking – Even the strongest peony stems will bow when their gloriously double flowers are drenched by rain.
 Most of the time, though, they’ll stand back up if you gently shake the water out immediately afterwards, so most gardeners grow their peonies au naturel.

 If you want to, though, the easiest way to support them is to cut a circular wire tomato tower in half and set it over the plant, pushing the legs securely into the soil.
 Do it before the plant has leafed out or you’ll need a helper – or twine – to contain the foliage while you slip the support over it.
 Leave some foliage outside the support for a more natural-looking plant and to hide the wire which, in any case, is virtually invisible.

 A better, more historic way is to insert five short stakes in a circle around the plant, weave twine back and forth to create a star, and then circle the stakes with twine.
 For a diagram and easy instructions, see our Supporting Peonies page

 Bloom will be meager the first year as the plant pours most of its energy into establishing a strong root system.
 More blooms will follow the second year, and even more the third.
 As you cut blooms, leave as much foliage as possible to continue feeding the plant.

-In the fall when the leaves begin to turn brown, cut the stems to the ground, collect all the foliage, and throw it away instead of composting it.
+when the leaves begin to turn brown, cut the stems to the ground, collect all the foliage, and throw it away instead of composting it.
 Though peonies are generally healthy and tough, this will help prevent diseases such as powdery mildew

 , botrytis blight, and leaf blotch from getting a toehold or carrying over to the next season.